e1ha/Pomodoro-Webapp/admin/meetings/standup-meetings/week8/friday.md

 ## <span style="color: red;">Farheen A.</span>

 ### What did you work on yesterday?
--nothing except for the lab
+- nothing except for the lab

 ### What are your blockers?
--none
+- none

 ### What will you work on today?
--attended lecture, and spoke to professor about the video
+- attended lecture, and spoke to professor about the video

 ### How close are we to hitting our sprint goals?
--done
+- done

 ## <span style="color: red;">Uposhanto B.</span>